stormpath/stormpath-rails/README.md

 end
 ```

-When ID Site is enabled any request for `/login` or `/register` will cause a redirect to ID Site.
-When the user is finished at ID Site they will be redirected to uri which is defined in configuration, by default `/redirect`.
-Stormpath Rails will handle this request, and then redirect the user to `next_uri`
+When the ID Site is enabled, any request on `/login` or `/register` will redirect to the ID Site.
+When the user finishes the process at the ID Site, they will be redirected to an uri which is defined in configuration (the default route is `'/redirect'`).
+Stormpath Rails will handle this request and redirect the user to `next_uri`.

 ### Social Login

 Stormpath Rails supports social login as well.
-Currently only Facebook is supported,  Providers for: Google, Github and Linkedin are currently in development.
+Currently only Facebook is supported, while providers for Google, Github and Linkedin are currently in development.

 In order to enable Facebook login you first you need to create a Facebook application and create a Facebook directory in your stormpath account.
 More info can be found [here](https://docs.stormpath.com/rest/product-guide/#integrating-with-facebook).
-After that you need to enable id from storm paths configuration file and provide facebook app_id and app_secret which is provided to you after Facebook app creation.
+After that you need to enable it through the Stormpath Rails config file by filling in the facebook app_id and app_secret which is provided to you after you've create the Facebook app.

 ```ruby
 Stormpath::Rails.configure do |config|